frydaiii/bluebelt_be/SYS_DESIGN.md

 ## Table of Contents
 1. Introduction
-2. Requirements
+2. Components
+    - Client
+    - Server
 3. System Architecture
 4. Communication Protocol
 5. Heart-Beating by using Ping-Pong Mechanism
 6. Sequence Diagrams
-7. Scalability considerations.
+7. Scalability considerations
-8. Plan to execute the implementation.
+8. Plan to execute the implementation

 ## Introduction
 This document outlines the design of a client-server communication system where the client can initialize and disable connections, exchange text messages with the server, and maintain a heart-beating connection to ensure the connection is alive.

-## Requirements
+## Components
-1. Client Features:
+1. Client:
     - Initialize connection to the server
     - Disable connection from the server
-    - Send and receive text and multimedia messages
+    - Send and receive text and multimedia messages.
+Save to file if the message is multimedia type
-    - Maintain an active connection through Ping-Pong frame.
+    - Maintain an active connection through Ping-Pong frame

-2. Server Features:
+2. Server:
     - Accept connections from multiple clients
-    - Send and receive text and multimedia messages, save incoming messages to database if it is in a valid time range
+    - Send and receive text and multimedia messages.
+Accept the message if it is in a valid time range:
-    - If the client is disconnected before the message is completely received, the server will discard the message
+        - Text message: Save to database
+        - Multimedia message: Save to file and save the file path to the database
     - Expose an API to retrieve messages with pagination
-    - Maintain an active connection through Ping-Pong frame.
+    - Maintain an active connection through Ping-Pong frame

 ## System Architecture
 The system follows a client-server architecture where multiple clients can communicate with a central server.